rockneurotiko/go-tgbot/README.md

   ```

+Now, let's see the callback functions that are not text.

+- `AnyMsgFn(func(TgBot, Message))`
+  This functions will be called in every message, be careful!

 ## Doing actions!

 So, you know how to get your functions call when something arrives, but how can you answer?
 That's really important!
 If the bot can't answer, then you don't have a bot!
 So, let's talk about the action functions availables in TgBot